-Back in 1983 and blonde and beaming David Bowie waived his usual $1 million fee for is Serious Moonlight Tour so he could explore the ancient city of Bangkok, Thailand.
-From it David Bowie found himself in the middle of Thailand and at the centre of a new universe, we have these beautiful images and footage of him exploring a strange new world.
+Back in 1983, a blonde and beaming David Bowie waived his usual $1 million fee for his Serious Moonlight Tour so he could explore the ancient city of Bangkok, Thailand.
+From that decision, Bowie found himself in the middle of Thailand and at the centre of a new universe, we have these beautiful images and footage of him exploring a strange new world.

-David though saw the value of setting foot in new lands and Thailand provided another great foot forward for the star, whom in 1983, was not yet the legendary artist he is known as today.
+Bowie, though, saw the value of setting foot in new lands and Thailand provided another great foot forward for the star, whom in 1983, was not yet the legendary artist he is known as today.
 Despite playing to a half-empty stadium it appears that a 35-year-old Bowie had an incredible time in the Thai capital.
-He saw the glittering and guttural sights of the city, he went on a now traveller-essential boat trip, he sneaked into a go-go bar, and even let a stranger spit on his face.
+The Starman saw the glittering and guttural sights of the city, he went on a now traveller-essential boat trip, he sneaked into a go-go bar, and even let a stranger spit on his face.
 All before hailing a cab to take him to the concert arriving only minutes before the show was scheduled to start.

 Bowie at this time in his life was desperate to lose the shackles that held him tight to contracts and obligations following the previous decade which looked to harness his creativity to the money train.
 Now it was time for Bowie to cut loose and make his own decisions and his own money.
 “Such a wise man with a philosophical mind, he was down to earth and very polite in person,” Wasana Wirachartplee, the radio disc jockey, huge Bowie fan, and an executive of Nite Spot Productions who organised this massive event, recalled.